Phone: 01234 325781

 Hydrotherapy can be selected as a treatment either to complement conventional, land-based, treatment, or used as an alternative if the benefit will be greater.

-Hyperbaric Oxygen Therapy was the main reason the Centre was set up – to provide a therapy that was not available elsewhere for people with MS. Nerve damage in MS is the result of inflammation, which in turn causes scarring.
-It is the scar tissue that prevents messages getting from the brain to the limbs etc. causing disability.
-By breathing 100% oxygen under pressure, extra oxygen is absorbed into the tissue, which repairs the damaged tissue before it becomes scarred.
+Oxygen Therapy was the first therapy offered at the MS Therapy Centre.
+Nerve damage in MS is the result of inflammation, which in turn causes scarring.
+It is the scar tissue that prevents messages getting from the brain to the limbs, thus resullting in disability.
+By breathing 100% oxygen under pressure, extra oxygen is absorbed into the tissue.
+This helps to repair the damaged tissue before it becomes scarred.

-The therapy involves sitting in a comfortable chamber that is pressurised, which is very much like sitting in an aircraft.
+The therapy involves sitting in a comfortable chamber that is pressurised, very much like sitting in an aircraft.

 Our specially designed gym caters for all needs.
 A trained supervisor and helper are in attendance at all times and can help you devise your own exercise plan.
 Exercising in the gym can help you to: